 Articles that are flagged as Internal in BMC Knowledge Management are not displayed in BMC Digital Workplace.
 See more details about managing knowledge article templates in the BMC Remedy ITSM 9.1 documentation.

 BMC Digital Workplace users can provide feedback on knowledge articles.
 The feedback is sent to the knowledge author.
-See how to configure and localize feedback strings in Configuring feedback strings in the BMC Knowledge Management 9.1 documentation.
+See how to configure and localize feedback strings in in the BMC Knowledge Management 9.1 documentation.

 To include shared links in knowledge articles